 The best cheap drone

-Why you should buy this: Despite being under $200 bucks, it boasts all the essential features you need.
+Why you should buy this: Despite costing just $99 bucks, this little bugger boasts all the essential features you need.

-Who it’s for: Beginners, anyone who wants an affordable but stable drone
+Who it’s for: Anyone who wants an affordable drone that’s easy to fly

 The best drone for filmmakers